asifrepo/SpecflowFrameworkNunitBase/README.md

  1. Use visual studio test  runner/ resharper to test runner to run tests in VS IDE
  2. Alternatively (To get reports as well) Run ~\CompareTheMarket\RunTest.ps1 powerShell file (administrator mode) to run existing dll       from ~\CompareTheMarket\CompareTheMarket\bin\Debug\CompareTheMarket.dll location

-   command: right click "Run with PowerShell" (administrator mode) on RunTest.ps1 file in
+   command: right click "Run with PowerShell" (administrator mode) on RunTest.ps1 file

    Test result will be stored in ~\CompareTheMarket\TestResults location.
    Open ~/CompareTheMarket/TestResults/Index.html to view living documentation site using pickles library